Storm oil: History

 The practice can be traced back as far as 350 BC with Aristotle and to the early 1st century with Pliny the Elder.
-Aristotle described the use of oil as spreading on the eyes of divers with the intention to "quiet the surface and permit the rays of light to reach them".
+Aristotle described the use of oil as spreading on the eyes of divers with the intention of "quiet the surface and permit the rays of light to reach them".
 Whaling vessels are purported to have dangled blubber around the hull when in heavy seas to help calm the ocean.
 Benjamin Franklin famously investigated oil's calming properties on waves during his visits to England in 1757 to negotiate on taxation issues, demonstrating the effect on lakes such as Derwentwater.
 Communications between Franklin and William Brownrigg show that Franklin had first encountered the phenomenon aboard a ship in 1757 and investigated it several years later alongside Brownrigg and Sir John Pringle.
 This led to the discussion of the topic at the Royal Society on 2 June 1774.
-Franklin was also the first one to do a controlled experiment on various ponds and lakes in England and the first to publish the findings as a scientific publication.
+Franklin was also the first to do a controlled experiment on various ponds and lakes in England and the first to publish the findings as a scientific publication.
 Subsequent investigators included Strutt, Lord Rayleigh.
 In parallel, Agnes Pockels, working from her kitchen in Brunswick, Germany, experimented with the properties of oil monolayers on water, measuring the thickness of oil layers on water at approximately 1.3 nanometers.
 Her work studying storm oils through her surface film balance technique later influenced the design of tools like the Langmuir trough.
 Pockels also suggested that the calming effect of oil on water involved more than just reduced surface tension, including additional viscous resistance.